Heather here. I love this question.

 This is TIME CONSUMING and ENERGY DRAINING, I can tell you!!!
 But there is a better way; it’s the MathHacked way.

-Surprisingly, not only does MathHacked create the best foundation for your child’s math career than anything we’ve ever encountered–and this aspect is awesome in and of itself–it is a fantastic vehicle for heading toward all those things that give your family life more joy, those things that add LIFE to your life.
+Surprisingly, not only does MathHacked create the best possible foundation for your child’s math career (this aspect is awesome in and of itself) it is a fantastic vehicle for heading toward all those things that give your family life more joy, those things that add LIFE to your life.

 How can MathHacked help with such a thing as this, you say?
 Because without having to…